zxcvbnm8888888888/os-pa1/INSTALL.md

 The following instructions are based on the latest macOS Catalina 10.15.3.

+### 1. Install xcode command line tools

-1. If your Mac does not have xcode command line tools, install them using the following command.
+If your Mac does not have xcode command line tools, install them using the following command.

 ```
 % xcode-select --install
 ```

+### 2. Install homebrew utility

-2. If your Mac does not have ``homebrew``, a package manager for macOS, install it as follows.
+If your Mac does not have ``homebrew``, a package manager for macOS, install it as follows.

 ```
 % /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

+### 3. Install RISC-V GNU Toolchain

-3. Now install the 64-bit RISC-V GNU toolchain using the ``brew`` command.
+Now install the 64-bit RISC-V GNU toolchain using the ``brew`` command.

 ```
 % brew tap riscv/riscv